replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Symptom

-The restic Pod is killed by the Linux kernel Out Off Memory (OOM) killer.
+The restic Pod is killed by the Linux kernel Out Of Memory (OOM) killer.

 #### Cause